 Permanent workstations and servers

-Additional resources for edge node management
+Additional resources for client (edge node) management

-Decide how to print
+Decide how to deliver Find-Me print jobs

 IPP printing only

 This is a great option if you have a fleet of devices that all support driverless AirPrint printing (IPP Everywhere).
-Most modern printers will try to adhere to this standard.
-This option is super useful for “set and forget” printing - as long as your printers support the standards of IPP that we need, you won’t have to touch a configuration for this to work.
+Most modern printers try to adhere to this standard.
+This option is super useful for “set and forget” printing — as long as your printers support the standards of IPP that we need, you won’t have to touch any configuration for this to work.

 Queue printing only